-To be eligible for MassHealth, applicants must live in Massachusetts and be a member of a household with low to medium income, which considers family size, living situation, and the type of coverage to be attained.
-In addition, the individual must fall into an eligible category, determined by age, family situation, work history, immigration status, and health care needs.
+To be eligible for Medicaid in Massachusetts, known as “MassHealth,” applicants must live in Massachusetts and be both clinically and financially eligible.
+In general, those persons in a household with low to medium income and assets are financially eligible.
+Other factors that are considered for MassHealth financial eligibility include family size, living situation, and the type of coverage to be attained.
+In addition, the individual must fall into an eligible category, determined by age (some programs are only for persons aged 65 and older), family situation, work history, immigration status, and health care needs.

-Certain health care needs may grant medical eligibility for nursing-facility care and services.
-To qualify, the applicant must require one skilled service daily or have a medical or mental condition that requires a combination of at least three services, including assistance with activities of daily living or nursing services.
+Having certain health care needs may establish medical eligibility for nursing-facility care, as well as Frail Elder Waiver under Home and Community Based Waiver Services, and Program of All-inclusive Care for the Elderly (PACE) .
+To qualify, the applicant must require one skilled service daily, or have a medical or mental condition that requires a combination of at least three services, including assistance with activities of daily living or nursing services.
 At least one of the three required services must be a nursing service.

-Like MassHealth, eligibility for Medicaid is based largely on income.
-To be eligible, an individual cannot have assets that are worth more than $2,999 and cannot have a home worth more than $750,000.
-For married couples, the family cannot collectively have assets worth more than $101,640 and a home (no limit on value).
+Eligibility for Medicaid (“MassHealth”) is based largely on income.
+To be eligible, an individual cannot have countable assets that are worth more than $2,000 and cannot have a home with equity of more than $858,000 in 2018 (adjusted annually).
+For married couples, the family cannot collectively have assets worth more than $123,600 and a home.
 With proper planning, however, some of these assets can be protected in order to make an individual eligible.